nwc6624/React-Scrambled-Word-Game/README.md

 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />

 ## Features
-**Drag or Click Letters:**
+**Drag or Click Letters:**<br />

 Players can drag letters from the bank to the blanks or simply click them to place them in the leftmost empty slot.
-Once a letter has been used, it turns red and becomes unselectable.
+Once a letter has been used, it turns red and becomes unselectable.<br />
-**Check for Correctness:**
+**Check for Correctness:**<br />

 When the "Check" button is pressed, a popup will inform the user if the word is correct or how many letters are wrong.
-If the word is spelled incorrectly, the player can opt to receive a hint, where a blank or incorrect letter will be filled in automatically.
+If the word is spelled incorrectly, the player can opt to receive a hint, where a blank or incorrect letter will be filled in automatically.<br />
-**Get New Words:**
+**Get New Words:**<br />

-When the player completes the word correctly, they are given the option to fetch a new word and continue playing.
+When the player completes the word correctly, they are given the option to fetch a new word and continue playing.<br />
-**Hints System:**
+**Hints System:** <br />

 Players can ask for hints if the word is spelled incorrectly.
-The hint will fill in a correct letter in the word and mark the corresponding letter as used.
+The hint will fill in a correct letter in the word and mark the corresponding letter as used.<br />

 ## Available Scripts